LychaginTeam/feslib/README.md

 ## Description

-**feslib** provides several functions and example scripts for investigation of phase transitions.
+**feslib** provides several functions and example scripts for investigation of phase transitions, thermodynamic stability and filtration.
 Several different equations of state are implemented in the library.
 The library is based on the results of articles by Valentin Lychagin, his students and colleagues.